The-AI-Alliance/deep-research-agent-for-finance/README.md

 2. Execute the research agent with predefined instructions
 3. Generate a comprehensive stock report

-You can also run `make`, which builds the default `all` target, which builds the `run-app` target to run the app.
-In other words, the following are equivalent:
+You can also use `make` to run the app.
+The following commands are equivalent, because `all` is the first target and its sole dependency is `run-app`:

 ```bash
 make